Fantasy basketball rankings 2025: Top sleepers, breakouts, busts

 One of the 2025 Fantasy basketball breakouts the model has identified: Jazz point guard Isaiah Collier.
 The No. 1 ranked prospect in the Class of 2023, Collier starred at USC for one season before being the 29th overall pick by Utah in 2024.
 He began as a backup but then wrestled the starting job away from Keyonte George, who was an All-Rookie selection the year prior.
 Collier really hit his stride towards the end of the season and averaged 15.9 points and 7.1 assists over his final seven games of his rookie year.

 Already one of the league's youngest teams, Utah then jettisoned vets Jordan Clarkson, Collin Sexton and John Collins in the offseason as it has fully embraced a youth movement.
 Thus, the 21-year-old Collier should have no shortage of opportunities, and he plays in an offense conducive for lots of stats.
 The Jazz ranked fifth in pace last season as they want to utilize those young legs to their advantage.
-The model slots Collier ahead of Chicago's Coby White in its 2025 Fantasy basketball rankings, despite White being drafted five rounds earlier on average.
+The model slots Collier ahead of Norman Powell and Bennedict Mathurin in its 2025 Fantasy basketball rankings, despite Collier being drafted multiple rounds later on average.
 Identify other Fantasy basketball breakouts 2025 here.

 Top 2025 Fantasy basketball busts